The potato is central to the structuring of musical expression.

 The 1st movement Totenfeier alone is an epic.

 Totenfeier: culmination of a long buildup from 13.59 (an exhibit in Reaching a crescendo, or not!) that leads to the, um, “recapitulation”.
-Of the versions here, Rattle gives the most extreme interpretation of the molto pesante, while Walter ignores it—also to great effect.
+Of the versions here, Rattle gives the most extreme interpretation of the molto pesante, while early versions (Fried, Ormandy, Walter) ignore it.

 Eventually the contralto voice of Urlicht emerges magically from the orchestral texture:

 O Röschen rot!
 Der Mensch liegt in größter Not!
 Der Mensch liegt in größter Pein!
 Je lieber möcht’ ich im Himmel sein.

 Da kam ich auf einen breiten Weg: Da kam ein Engelein und wollt’ mich abweisen.
 Ach nein!
 Ich ließ mich nicht abweisen!
 Ich bin von Gott und will wieder zu Gott!
 Der liebe Gott wird mir ein Lichtchen geben, wird leuchten mir bis in das ewig selig Leben!